abbygriffin4/bio_1007a/README.md

 # bio_1007a
-this is a trial repo for reproducible bio in r
+This is my repo for BIOL 1007A, a J-term course taught at Middlebury College.
+My page holds my daily/weekly/final assignments as well as my notes.

 ### winter 2023